 "It's hard work, but it's not as hard as keeping the momentum sustained," says Stanley, "but the key is having end users involved.
 It was the people who do the work who were most intimately involved, and that their ideas and recommendations were taken to heart, that's a satisfier, too."

 While the Nov.
 2017 Center for ASPIRE's upcoming Train-the-Trainer Faculty Development Program is full, spots in the spring, 2018 program are still available.
-Please visit the ASPIRE web site for more information, or query staff members about interprofessional consulting.
+Please visit the CIPC web site for more information, or query staff members about interprofessional consulting.